kairosity/mp3-snapathon/testing.md

 #### Issue 1

-An issue with the functionality of the application arose when I realise that during the voting period ( Friday at midnight until Sunday at 22:00 ) users could see the points on the images by clicking into the photo details, or by looking at the profile "Votes" section of different users.
-Admittedly it would take some amount of independent focused research on behalf of the contestants, however if they did it, it would make it easy for a user to score points by voting for the image doing the best just before voting ends.
+An issue with the functionality of the application arose when I realised that during the voting period ( Friday at midnight until Sunday at 22:00 ) users could see the points on the images by clicking into the photo details, or by looking at the profile "Votes" section of different users.
+Admittedly it would take some amount of independent focused research on behalf of the contestants, however if they did this, it would make it easy for a user to score points by voting for the image doing the best just before voting ends.

 #### Fix